-Sacramentals -- what precisely are they and what role do they play in Roman Catholic liturgical and sacramental life?
-There really are many misconceptions about these issues.
-Are they devotional articles or objects of popular devotion like scapulars, or are they blessings?
+Sacramentals — what are they and what role do they play in Catholic liturgical life?
+Are they blessed devotional articles or objects of popular devotion like scapulars, or are they blessings?
 Can they be found in the Bible, either the Old or New Testament?
-Were they instituted by the Lord Jesus Christ or by the Church?
+Were they instituted by the Christ or by the Church?
 This article answers these questions.

 While the terminology is medieval in origin, the practice of imparting blessings goes much further back, even to the Old Testament.
 In Exodus 40:9-11, for example, all the furnishings of the sanctuary were consecrated through an anointing with sacred chrism.
 In Genesis, on the other hand, we read of the great importance attached to the blessings given by the patriarchs to their children.
 Such blessings were considered efficacious and even irrevocable (see Gen. 27:27).

 There is no indication that Jesus or the apostles regarded this Old Testament tradition of blessing as superseded by the new dispensation.
-Indeed, Jesus himself blesses little children through the sign of the laying on of hands (Mark 10:16) and instructs the apostles to bless the homes that receive them (Luke 10:5; Matthew 10:12f).
+Indeed, Jesus himself blessed little children through the sign of the laying on of hands (Mark 10:16) and instructed the apostles to bless the homes that receive them (Luke 10:5; Matthew 10:12f).
 In the patristic era, formal blessings were part of the liturgy and interest in blessings was keen.
-Two of the earliest Christian commentaries on Scripture, written by St. Hippolytus around the year 200, were On the Blessings of Jacob and On the Blessings of Joseph (ANF 5).
-The same author also describes the liturgical blessing of such things as baptismal water, the oil used in baptism and confirmation, and even produce such as cheese, fruits and olives.
+Two of the earliest Christian commentaries on Scripture, written by St. Hippolytus around the year 200, were On the Blessings of Jacob and On the Blessings of Joseph (see Ante Nicene Fathers 5).
+The same author also describes the liturgical blessing of such objects as baptismal water and the oil used in baptism and confirmation.
+Even produce such as cheese, fruits and olives, were blessed.
 (Apostolic Tradition, 5-6, 21, 28).

-Images and Religious Articles: Many, especially before the Second Vatican Council, were accustomed to equating sacramentals with blessed objects used in private devotion such as rosary beads, scapulars, and religious images.
+Many, especially before the Second Vatican Council, were accustomed to equating sacramentals with blessed objects used in private devotion such as rosary beads, scapulars, and religious images.
 It would be more accurate, however, to call these “devotional articles,” if we wish to follow the language used in official documents of the Magisterium since 1962.
 When such articles are blessed by an ordained minister according to the liturgy of the sacramentals, they are closely linked to the Church’s public, official prayer, but are nonetheless distinct from it.
-Non-liturgical prayers like the rosary and stations of the cross are not called sacramentals, but rather “popular devotions” or “expressions of popular piety” (SC 13 and CCC 1674-6).
+Non-liturgical prayers like the rosary and stations of the cross are not called sacramentals, but rather “popular devotions” or “expressions of popular piety” (Sancrosanctum Concilium 13 abbr.
+SC and Catechism of the Catholic Church 1674-6 abbr.
+CCC).
 The term “sacramental” is applied to the rite of blessing itself, not the object blessed.